catskull/catskull.github.io/shop/32kcart.md

 Shipping is flat rate $3 in the US.

+Update 6/13/2016: All boards are now gold finished!
+This should increase reliability long term!

 These carts are dead simple, only capable of handling roms up to 32k in size.
 There is no mapper, no SRAM, no battery, no RTC.
 Just a rom.
 It cannot play Pokemon or LSDJ so please don't ask me.

 You can send me a custom rom and I'll make sure it works before I send it to you!
 No commercial roms please.